xssworm/interspire-bigcommerce/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed issue with BigCommerce API authentication.
+Sorry for the problems everyone - it should be working now.
+Had been using Interspire-only method of basic checking of settings.
+* Updated Insert Product form to prevent conflict with other plugins (Gravity Forms, for example).

 = 1.0.2 =
 * Quick fix, vital update:  fixes errors caused by 1.0.1.
 Sorry folks!
 * Improves settings check to make sure configuration is done properly